Phil Brickell: Early life and career

 Philip Michael Brickell was born in in Bolton, Greater Manchester.
 He was educated at Bolton School, an independent school in Bolton, having received a "subsidised place".
 He studied Law at Durham University.
 While at university, he spent a year abroad at the University of Hanover.

 Following university, Brickell was employed in the medical records department at the Royal Bolton Hospital.
-From 2009 onwards he worked in the financial services industry, most recently with NatWest Group.
+From 2009 onwards he worked in the financial services industry tackling financial crime, most recently with NatWest Group.

-Political career

 In the May 2023 local election, Brickell was elected to Manchester City Council as a Labour and Co-operative councillor representing Baguley Ward.
 He had resigned as a councillor by August 2024.

 He has been a Member of the Labour Party's National Constitution Committee.

+Parliamentary career

-In the 2024 General Election, Brickell was elected Member of Parliament (MP) for Bolton West with 17,363 votes (38.9%) and a majority of 4,945 over the second place Conservative candidate.
+In the 2024 general election, Brickell was elected Member of Parliament for Bolton West with 17,363 votes (38.9%) and a majority of 4,945 over the second-placed Conservative candidate.
+He sat on the House of Commons Foreign Affairs Committee until April 2026, and is a member of the All-Party Parliamentary Group (APPG) on Germany.

 In November 2024, Brickell voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.

-On 23 April 2025, Brickell was one of 15 UK Parliamentarians sanctioned by the Russian Federation for what the Russian Government described as 'confrontational' statements.
+On 23 April 2025, Brickell was one of 15 UK parliamentarians sanctioned by the Russian Federation for what the Russian government described as "confrontational" statements.

+In March 2026, Brickell was appointed a Parliamentary Private Secretary in the Ministry of Justice, supporting David Lammy in his role as Secretary of State for Justice and Deputy Prime Minister.

+Anti-corruption and standards in public life

+Before entering Parliament, Brickell spent more than a decade in the financial services sector working on bribery, corruption, tax evasion facilitation and money laundering.
+In 2025 he was elected chair of the APPG on Anti-Corruption and Responsible Tax, a cross-party group established in 2020 that promotes policies on fair taxation, anti-corruption and financial crime, with a secretariat provided by the Foreign Policy Centre.

+Overseas Territories and Crown Dependencies

+Brickell has campaigned for the UK's Overseas Territories and Crown Dependencies to introduce publicly accessible registers of beneficial ownership.
+In May 2025, after several territories missed a deadline to publish plans for improved transparency, Brickell said resources would be better spent "lifting the veil of corporate secrecy in the British Virgin Islands", which he argued had been used to launder illicit funds.

+In November 2025, Brickell secured a Westminster Hall debate on financial transparency in the Overseas Territories, ahead of that month's Joint Ministerial Council between the UK government and territory leaders.
+In January 2026 he accused jurisdictions including the British Virgin Islands and the Cayman Islands of repeatedly breaking their transparency commitments, saying the delays had damaged Britain's reputation as a fair place to do business.